nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 Resizing the heap is just simple as telling the kernel to adjust its idea of where the process’s program break is.
 After the program break is increased, the program may access any address in the newly allocated area, but no physical memory pages are allocated yet.
 The kernel automatically allocates new physical pages on the first attempt by the process to access addresses in those pages.
-Once the virtual memory for heap is expanded, the process can choose wherever memory block to hold value for variable.
+Once the virtual memory for the heap is expanded, the process can choose any memory block to hold the value of the variable.

-Linux offers `brk` system call to change the position of program break and `sbrk` system call for how much to increase program break.
+Linux provides the `brk` system call to change the position of the program break and the `sbrk` system call for how much to increase the program break.
-While programmers usually care about variable's size when allocating it, `brk` and `sbrk` is rarely used and `malloc` is used in Linux instead.
+While programmers usually care about a variable's size when allocating it, `brk` and `sbrk` are rarely used and `malloc` is used in Linux instead.

 `malloc` first scans the list of memory blocks previously released by `free` in order to find one whose size is larger than or equal to its requirements.
-Different strategies may be employed for this scan, depending on the implementation; for example, first-fit or best-fit.
+Different strategies may be employed for this scan, depending on the implementation; for example, First-fit or Best-fit.
 If the block is exactly the right size, then it is returned to the caller.
 If it is larger, then it is split, so that a block of the correct size is returned to the caller and a smaller free block is left on the free list.
 If no block on the free list is large enough, then `malloc` calls `sbrk` to allocate more memory.
-To reduce the number of calls to `sbrk`, rather than allocating exactly the amount of memory required, `malloc` increases the program break in larger units, putting the excess memory onto the free list.
+To reduce the number of calls to `sbrk`, rather than allocating the exact amount of memory required, `malloc` increases the program break in larger units, putting the excess memory onto the free list.

-The figure below depicts how `malloc` manages memory blocks in heap, which is a one-dimensional array of memory address.
+The figure below depicts how `malloc` manages memory blocks in the heap, which is a one-dimensional array of memory addresses.
-Each memory block, apart from the actual space used for storing value of variables, it also stores its metadata such as the length of the block, pointer to previous block and next block in the free list.
+Each memory block, apart from the actual space used for storing value of variables, also stores its metadata such as the length of the block and pointers to the pervious and next blocks in the free list.
-These metadata allows `malloc` and `free` to function properly.
+This metadata allows `malloc` and `free` to function properly.

 | <img src="/assets/2025-05-29-fundamental_of_virtual_memory/free_list_visualization.png" width=300> |
 |:--------------------------------------------------------------------------------------------------:|
 |                                Free list visualization<sup>11</sup>                                |

-As heap is shared across threads, to avoid corruption in multithreaded applications, mutexes are used internally to protect the memory-management data structures employed by these functions.
+As the heap is shared across threads, to avoid corruption in multithreaded applications, mutexes are used internally to protect the memory-management data structures employed by these functions.
 In a multithreaded application in which threads simultaneously allocate and free memory, there could be contention for these mutexes.
 Therefore, heap allocation is less efficient than stack allocation.

 ## Memory Mapping

-As depicted in virtual memory layout figure below, apart from the heap and stack, there is also a memory segment called *memory mapped regions*.
+As depicted in the virtual memory layout figure below, apart from the heap and the stack, there is also a memory segment called *memory mapped regions*.
 There are two types of memory mapping: file mapping and anonymous mapping.
-A file-mapping maps a region of a file directly into the calling process’s virtual memory, allowing its contents can be accessed by operations on the bytes in the corresponding memory region.
+A file-mapping maps a region of a file directly into the calling process’s virtual memory, allowing its contents to be accessed by operations on the bytes in the corresponding memory region.
-An anonymous mapping doesn’t have a corresponding file; instead, the pages of the mapping are initialized to 0.
+An anonymous mapping doesn't have a corresponding file; instead, the pages of the mapping are initialized to 0.
 Another way of thinking of an anonymous mapping is that it is a mapping of a virtual file whose contents are always initialized with zeros.

 | <img src="/assets/2025-05-29-fundamental_of_virtual_memory/memory_layout_elf.png" width=400> |